hiAndrewQuinn/selkouutiset-archive/themes/selkoarchive/content/_index.md

 draft = false
 +++

-# ⚠️: Server is being migrated.

-We are still faithfully taking down data, but the server is being migrated and so this page may not update for some time.
-We will remove this once we start getting the latest and greatest archival pages back up for you!
-Welcome to **Andrew's Selkouutiset Archive**.
-Here you will find a (mostly) clean and organized collection of YLE.Fi's daily Clear Finnish news articles, together with English translations via Google Translate.

----

 ## Find this useful?
 [Leave us a ⭐ on GitHub!](https://github.com/hiAndrewQuinn/selkouutiset-archive)

 This is a service I'm proud to provide the Finnish language learning community.